-Research Agency: Texas A & M University
+Texas A & M University

 Research Foundation

-Principal Invest.: T. J. Hirsch
+T. J. Hirsch

-Effective Date: March 1, 1974
+March 1, 1974

-Completion Date: May 30, 1975
+May 30, 1975

+\$40,000

-Conventional traffic barrier systems are presently being applied widely by higbway and bridge engineers.
+Conventional traffic barrier systems are presently heing applied widely by highway and bridge engineers.
 All of these existing systems have some deficiencies that make their performance somewhat less than ideal.
 New concepts are therefore needed for economical, standardized, longitudinal traffic barrier systems that can provide a consistent degree of protection when installed as highway shoulder guardrails, median barriers, and bridge rails.
 The system should present a reasonably consistent appearance to the motorist as he moves along the highway and over structures, although parameters (such as height, post spacing, section properties, and anchorage) may vary to suit the application.
 Emphasis should be given to conceiving integrated systems that maintain continuity across bridges and avoid abrupt transitions.